 The Power Is In The Approach

 Beyond addressing logistical concerns, parents may also wish to give kids a general boost; an opportunity to build academic and ancillary skills in the low-stress environment of summer camp.
 An innovative summer camp program, like Galileo’s, embraces the individual and makes every kid feel like they belong.
-Embedded in each of the 11 Galileo Summer Quest majors is the goal of nurturing and inspiring the next generation of fearless innovators.
+Embedded in Galileo’s curriculum for middle schoolers is the goal of nurturing and inspiring the next generation of fearless innovators.
 Through the Galileo Innovation Approach®, instructors challenge every kid to contribute their ideas courageously and to learn and grow from their mistakes.
 In this supportive environment, kids learn to take risks, trust their ideas and have the confidence to share them.
 Researchers at Stanford are studying the impact of the Galileo Innovation Approach on Galileo campers, and results suggest kids not only persevere and respond positively to failure, but are capable of transferring these skills to challenges outside the camp setting.

-Whether gaining physical science know-how by building go-karts, launching catapults or practicing kitchen chemistry, kids learn practical skills through positive collaborative interactions.
-Technology-focused majors include virtual reality, robotics, mobile game design and 3-D modeling and printing; each intriguing topic immerses campers in a captivating project that requires real-world skills.
-By participating in highly engaging, kid-friendly activities, campers gain exposure to science and engineering concepts and the latest technology.
+Whether gaining physical science know-how by building go-karts, launching catapults or designing an escape room experience, kids learn practical skills through positive collaborative interactions.
+Each intriguing topic immerses campers in a captivating project that requires real-world skills.
+By participating in highly engaging, kid-friendly activities, campers gain exposure to science and engineering concepts.
 They build useful 21st-century skills as they take ownership of their work, celebrating successes and learning from missteps.

 Preparing For The Challenges Ahead